2022 FIFA World Cup: Semi-finals

 The semi-finals were played on 13 and 14 December.
-Messi scored a penalty kick before Julián Álvarez scored twice to give Argentina a 3–0 victory over Croatia, their biggest win margin in the 2022 tournament, reaching their sixth final and first since 2014.
+Messi scored a penalty kick before Julián Álvarez scored twice to give Argentina a 3–0 victory over Croatia.
 Théo Hernandez scored after five minutes as France led Morocco for most of the game.
 Randal Kolo Muani scored in the 78th minute to complete a 2–0 victory for France over Morocco as they reached their second consecutive final.

 Third place play-off

 The third place play-off was played on 17 December.
+The two teams had played against each other in their opening game in Group F which finished 0–0.
 Joško Gvardiol promptly scored for Croatia, with Achraf Dari equalising just 2 minutes later.
 Mislav Oršić scored the winner for Croatia as the match finished 2–1.
 Morocco earned 4th place, a record for the team and the best World Cup finish of any African or Arab nation.

 Final

 The final was played on 18 December between Argentina and France.
 Both teams had won the event twice previously.
 Early goals from Lionel Messi and Ángel Di María gave Argentina, leading 2–0, a head start against the French.
-Despite multiple substitutions in the first half, France did not record a shot until after the 70th minute but were energised by additional substitutions in the 71st.
+Despite substitutions in the first half, France did not record a shot until after the 70th minute but were energised by additional substitutions in the 71st.
 A few minutes later, France were awarded a penalty as Randal Kolo Muani was brought down in the penalty area by Nicolás Otamendi.
 Mbappé scored the penalty and added a second goal less than two minutes later to equalise the scores.
 With the score tied at two goals apiece, the match went to extra time.
 Messi scored his second goal in the 108th minute, once again giving Argentina the lead.
 However, Mbappé was awarded a second penalty in the 115th minute after his shot hit the arm of Gonzalo Montiel.
 Mbappé scored his third goal, becoming the second player ever to complete a hat-trick in the final of a World Cup after Geoff Hurst for England in 1966.
 With the score tied at 3–3, the match was determined via a penalty shootout.
 Argentina won the final after scoring all of their penalties, winning 4–2.
-This marked their third World Cup win and their first since 1986.
-It also marked the first time that a South American team won the World Cup in 20 years and as Copa América champions.
+This marked their third World Cup win and their first since 1986, and also the second team (after Spain in 2010) to win the tournament after having lost their opening game.